bakytk/REST-auth/README.md

 **File-API**

-The purpose of this app is to build a CRUD API on Express.js, that keeps stores (product queries) in MySql database.
+The purpose of this app is to build a CRUD API on Express.js, that stores files in MySql database in binary format.
 The app is containerized with Docker Compose.

 The script is relatively straightforward and organized with self-explanatory file names and folders.
 To run it, just unzip the file and run the following: